-OVERVIEW: The Andrew W. Mellon Foundation makes grants in five program areas, one of which is "arts and cultural heritage."
+OVERVIEW: The iconic Andrew W. Mellon Foundation makes grants in five program areas, including “arts and cultural heritage."
 It funds efforts in performance, art history, and conservation.
-It also especially supports increased public access to the arts, research, and collaborative efforts.
+It also supports increased public access to the arts, research, and collaborative efforts.

-Mellon's overall preference regarding the type and size of grantmaking is varied.
-It has given grants in the past to dance companies and dance programs at large universities such the Brooklyn Academy of Music which received $1 million for its Bam Opera Program and Pick Up Performance Company, Inc. which received $435,000 to support the preservation of its audio-visual and related dance materials.
-Grants have also been made to smaller theater companies as well.
+Mellon conducts most of its dance grantmaking through its Arts and Cultural Heritage program.
+Its overall grant strategies towards dance are varied.
+Past dance companies and programs include large universities such the Brooklyn Academy of Music which received $1 million for its Bam Opera Program and Pick Up Performance Company, Inc. which received $435,000 to support the preservation of its audio-visual and related dance materials.
+However, past dance grants have supported smaller theater companies as well.
 To see the full grants database, click here.
-It does not offer grants directy to individuals, but does distribute funds to service organizations that then re-grant them.
+It does not offer grants directly to individuals, but it does distribute funds to service organizations that then re-grant them.

-If you are interested in applying for a Mellon grant, you must first send an inquiry email.
+Grant seekers interested in applying for a Mellon grant must first send an inquiry email.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).